flamenco108/t2t/README.md

 ### It's for html & xhtml

-The main purpose of this script is to create footnotes (or rather, endnotes, as they appear at the end of the file) for html and xhtml target formats.
-For LaTeX target there is separate %!postproc rule in my config file.
+The main purpose of this script was to create footnotes (or rather endnotes) for xhtml and html output of the txt2tags converted files.
+But lately I have changed the approach and connected it with the [pandoc](http://pandoc.org/).
+So, there are some more possibilities.

 Secondary purpose is to shorten the unconvinient command `txt2tags` just to `t2t`, although it can be done by `alias` command in shell.
 But alias will not attach the fully prepared config file and css-style.
 Well, txt2tags can do it by itself, but not it's not so funny to use built-in options of the program doesn't it?

 So, in next generations of the script I'm going to add my config file and css to be automagically, optionally attached to the document.